radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 ---
 # Import a Configuration File

-This guide outlines the steps required to import a configuration file into an existing environment in Cloud Manager.
+This guide outlines the steps required to import a configuration file into an existing environment in Environment Operations Center.

 ## Getting started